3CORESec/MAL-CL/Descriptors/Windows 2000 Resource Kit Tools/AuditPol/README.md

 - AuditPol is a downloadable portable utility so no installation is required to execute it.

-- AuditPol is part of the Microsoft Windows NT Resource Kit.
+- AuditPol is part of the Microsoft Windows 2000 Resource Kit Tools.

 ## DFIR Artifacts